Two injured in serious crash in East Tamaki

 Motorists are advised to avoid the area if possible.

-Ti Rakau Dr is closed between Harris Rd and Trugood Rd and westbound traffic is being diverted through Harris Rd.
+Ti Rakau Dr is closed between Harris Rd and Trugood Drive and westbound traffic is being diverted through Harris Rd.

 The Serious Crash Unit is in attendance and will examine the scene.